-- Eyes are joined by five light stripes.
+- The eyes are joined by five light stripes.

-- Marginal scutes of the turtle are characterized by O-shaped spots.
+- The marginal scutes of the turtle are characterized by O-shaped spots.

 - The lower jaw of a cooter is flat.

-The eastern river cooter faces population declines due to river pollution and human consumption.
+The eastern river cooter faces population declines due to river pollution.